adamalex/kubernetes/README.md

 * Rename the MCI to `Ubuntu Wily RL10`

-* Replace the MCI's GCE image with the latest variation of `ubuntu-1510-wily-v20160405`
+* If you're planning to use GCE, replace the MCI's GCE image with the latest variation of `ubuntu-1510-wily-v20160405`

-* Commit the MCI until you have a version `2`
+* If you're planning to use AWS, replace the MCI's AWS image(s) in the regions you use with the latest variation of `ubuntu/images/hvm/ubuntu-wily-15.10-amd64-server-20160315`

 #### Self-Service CAT